Switch Youth Poetics

 In 2012, Cape Farewell launched Switch: Youth Poetics for writers aged between 11 and 18, with The Poetry Society, leading spoken word organisation Apples and Snakes, and Rich Mix, in East London.
 We invited young writers to create poetry in response to a series of Challenges, focused on climate change and created by the poet, Karen McCarthy Woolf.

 Young writers from around the world took part, working with Karen and performance poets Adam Kammerling and Joelle Taylor (of SLAMbassadors UK).
 Karen selected her favourite poems from those sent in, to be celebrated at a special performance event at Rich Mix.
 The commended young poets work was also read by novelist, Ian McEwan, who gave an inspirational endorsement of their work.

 “The poets rose magnificently to a very, very difficult challenge…driving towards a consideration of the specific, the detail, the hard-edged thinginess of the world under threat”Ian McEwan

 The second year of Switch featured poet Helen Mort (nominated for the prestigious T.S.
 Eliot Award) and was designed for young writers up to 25 years-old.
 It took place online and in secondary schools based in London and Sheffield, from December 2013 to March 2014.

-A series of workshop led by SWITCH poet in residence Helen Mort in schools across Sheffield and London, supported by fantastic teaching resource - a total of 960 young people recieved a live workshop with Helen and were inspired to write their own climate poetry, responding to themes of disappearence, boundaries and transformation.
+Helen led a series of workshop in schools across Sheffield and London, supported by fantastic teaching resource – a total of 960 young people received a live workshop with Helen and were inspired to write their own climate poetry, responding to themes of disappearance, boundaries and transformation.